 As a leader in NVMe all-flash server and storage systems, Supermicro's Petascale line of all-flash NVMe 1U storage servers support next-generation flash technology with the highest storage bandwidth, best IOPS performance, NVMe over Fabrics support and ease of maintenance.

 With these 1U systems supporting up to 1PB of fast low-latency storage with 32 front hot-swap U.2, EDSFF and NF1 form factor SSDs, Supermicro supposedly offers flexibility and choice for high-capacity networked storage applications that require the best latency performance.

 These systems provide a real time-to-value advantage for data centers running data-intensive workloads.

 Leveraging its system engineering expertise to design the most advanced server systems, Supermicro offers the industry a comprehensive portfolio of NVIDIA GPU systems.

 This portfolio of systems optimised for NVIDIA GPUs continues to grow stronger as Supermicro produces innovative GPU servers to address the accelerating market demand for a wide range of AI solutions.

 These GPU servers not only maximise system-level performance and efficiency but also offer the most flexible selection of features including the most advanced networking and storage options.
 For example, Supermicro's NVIDIA HGX-2 based SuperServer, 9029GP-TNVRT, delivers up to 2 PetaFLOPS of performance in a single enclosure.

-Supermicro’s unique Resource-Saving architecture supposedly disaggregates the CPU and memory from the other subsystems, so each resource can be refreshed independently allowing data centres to reduce refresh cycle costs and their impact to the environment by reducing e-waste.
+Supermicro's unique Resource-Saving architecture supposedly disaggregates the CPU and memory from the other subsystems, so each resource can be refreshed independently allowing data centers to reduce refresh cycle costs and their impact to the environment by reducing e-waste.